gunnxx/ave-rllab/README.md

 - `REQUIRED_CONFIG_KEYS: Dict[str, Any]` is required for every non-abstract classes where the values are the exact copy of the constructor parameters.
 It is needed to populate the `Config` for missing values with default values.
 - `REQUIRED_*: Dict[str, str]` is required for every keys in `REQUIRED_CONFIG_KEYS` whose values will be non-JSON datatype i.e. `algo`, `model`, and `buffer`.
 The key of `REQUIRED_*` should be registered in `REGISTERED_*` and the corresponding value is the key in `REQUIRED_CONFIG_KEYS` that will become the parameters to construct the non-JSON datatype.
 - Import should start from `src` e.g. `from src.buffer.buffer import Buffer`.
-- Each non-abstract class have non-static `validate_params` method to be called by `@classmethod instantiate_*` on the base class to validate parameters passed.
+- Each non-abstract class have `@staticmethod validate_params` method to be called by `@classmethod instantiate_*` on the base class to validate parameters passed.
 - After creating non-abstract class, dont forget to register on the module's `__init__.py`.

 ## (Algorithm) to dos: